 As a student, you're covered by Smart and Skilled consumer protection measures.
 All training providers approved to deliver training under Smart and Skilled are required to have processes to protect consumers and handle complaints.

-The Statement of Expectations for Smart and Skilled Providers sets out the NSW Government's rigorous expectations of Smart and Skilled providers in the areas of quality, ethics, accountability and responsiveness to ensure you receive high quality training.
+The Statement of Expectations for Smart and Skilled Providers [Pdf 79KB] sets out the NSW Government's rigorous expectations of Smart and Skilled providers in the areas of quality, ethics, accountability and responsiveness to ensure you receive high quality training.

 As the first step, you're encouraged to speak to your training provider about any issues or concerns about your training under Smart and Skilled.
 All approved Smart and Skilled training providers must have a consumer protection officer who can help students with their concerns.